Improving Localization Work Efficiency by 30%

 Although a certain cloud-based tool had been primarily used to provide the company’s translation services, it was thought a better tool was needed to manage translations in compliance with international standards and further strengthen customer trust.

 Migrating the translation management system to Phrase TMS

 To keep pace with the latest developments, @global, Ltd. began to consider migration of its translation management system and CAT tools.
 After comparing various tools, Phrase TMS was chosen for the following reasons:

 @global, Ltd. sometimes uses machine translation at the request of customers.
-With growing demand for such services in recent years, Phrase Translate allows us to compare and validate multiple MT engines and to operate flexibly.
+With growing demand for such services in recent years, Phrase Language AI allows us to compare and validate multiple MT engines and to operate flexibly.

 Having the ability to use a wide variety of engines, including Google Translate, Microsoft Translator, and DeepL, without complicated settings, is convenient, as is the option to have AI automatically find the best engine.

 For @global, Ltd., Phrase TMS distinguished itself from other tools by the simplicity, yet full functionality of the editor’s design, for both the web and desktop versions.
 Other tools had web editors that came with a project manager license, but there were slight differences in their ease of use.
 Phrase TMS’s editor was considered more user-friendly, and it did a good job balancing ease-of-use and functionality, such as the ability to search using regular expressions in the desktop version.

 During deployment, the support provided by the helpful coordinators in Phrase TMS’s Customer Success department was another reason for its high marks.
 With Phrase TMS, courteous Japanese-language assistance was provided.
 When, for instance, new functions were introduced, they did not just supply documentation but also provided explanations in Japanese via web conferencing.
 This assistance was a major reason why the company switched to Phrase TMS as its main tool.